Q+A-Proposed nuclear deal between Iran and six world powers

 But Olli Heinonen, a nuclear expert at Harvard University and former chief inspector at the IAEA, questioned Obama’s suggestion that the timeline for Iran’s ability to produce a nuclear bomb would be pushed back months.
 With many centrifuges spinning in Iran, a weapons capability would inevitably remain.

-Diplomats say that key sticking points are what to do with the Arak reactor - Iran does not want to give it up - and Tehran’s insistence that the six powers explicitly recognize its right to enrich uranium.
+Diplomats say that major sticking points are what to do with the Arak reactor - Iran does not want to give it up - and Tehran’s insistence that the six powers explicitly recognise its right to enrich uranium.
 The United States says no state has an inherent right to have enrichment capabilities.

-Iran’s Foreign Minister Mohammad Javad Zarif hinted at a possible way around this issue over the weekend - Iran could insist on its own right to enrich uranium without requiring others to explicitly recognize it.
+Iranian Foreign Minister Mohammad Javad Zarif hinted at a possible way to bridge this issue over the weekend - Iran could insist on its own right to enrich uranium without requiring others to explicitly recognize it.
+But a senior Iranian negotiator said on Thursday that Iran would insist on the right to enrich being included in the interim deal.

 Iran has said it will not stop enrichment, although it has suggested it would be willing to limit it.
-It has also said it will not ship its uranium out of the country.
+It has also said it will not ship its uranium abroad.

 There has been much contradictory information presented to the public about the offer being floated to Iran.
-Based on information provided to Reuters by diplomats and government officials, two of the key points are the following:
+Based on information provided to Reuters by diplomats and government officials, two of the most important points are the following:

 - The gradual disbursement in installments of Iranian funds frozen in overseas bank accounts.
-The maximum amount available for disbursement is around $50 billion, according to Western officials.
-Kerry said in a television interview on Thursday that he offered a “tiny portion” of Iran’s frozen funds as a possible initial payment;
+The maximum amount available for disbursement is around $50 billion.
+Kerry said in a television interview on Thursday that he had offered a “tiny portion” of Iran’s frozen funds as a possible initial payment

-- Temporary relaxation of restrictions on trade in precious metals, suspension of pressure by Washington on countries not to buy Iranian oil, the possibility to sell petrochemicals and possible steps by Western powers to enable legitimate Iranian trade.
+- Temporary relaxation of restrictions on Iranian trade in precious metals, suspension of pressure by Washington on countries not to buy Iranian oil, the possibility to sell petrochemicals and possible steps by Western powers to enable legitimate Iranian trade

 At current prices, that would permit Tehran to sell about an additional 200,000 barrels of oil a day, a 20 percent increase in exports.
 The source said such an arrangement would also let Tehran import some $7.5 billion of food and medicine, plus $5 billion of other goods currently barred.